Elusivehawk/Coding-Standards/README.md

 * Use 4-long tabs, and NEVER 4 space indents.
 Tabs allow for the coder to get past long indents without having to use the mouse.
 Also, do NOT use tabs that are longer or shorter than 4 spaces, in order to keep within convention.
 Exception: During Python code development, you may (And actually must) use 8-long tabs.

 * Use Eclipse.
 I'm dead serious, failure to use Eclipse for any given reason besides the use of a programming language Eclipse doesn't support will end very badly.
-Exception: you may use IDLE for Python development.
+Exception: You may use IDLE for Python development.

 * Document EVERYTHING.
 I don't care how long it takes, you made the code, you know how it works, document it!